dvalenciar/robotic_arm_environment/README.md

 In the following links you can find a step-by-step instruction section to run this repository and simulate the robotic arm:

 * **Simulation in Gazebo and ROS2** --> [Tutorial-link](https://davidvalenciaredro.wixsite.com/my-site/services-7)
-  - Configurate and spawn the robotic arm in Gazebo
+  - Configurate and spawn the robotic arm in Gazebo.
-  - Move the robot with a simple position controller
+  - Move the robot with a simple position controller.

 * **Custom RL Environment** --> [Tutorial-link](https://davidvalenciaredro.wixsite.com/my-site/services-7-1)
-  - A complete Reinforcement Learning environment simulation
+  - A complete Reinforcement Learning environment simulation.

 * **Reacher task with RL** --> Cooming soon
   - Robot reacher task.